protekti/A.D.A.M/README.md

 - **Ready Models** (`≥ 500e`)
   - Considered sufficiently trained, with a low percentage of inaccurate lane detections.

 Keep in mind that the larger the epoch number doesnt mean the best results.
-As of current testing model adam_v0.3a_350e.keras is the current best preforming model.
+As of current testing, model adam_v0.3a_350e_lite.tflite is the current best preforming model in terms of speed and accuracy.

 This structured naming system helps track model progress and categorize models based on their level of training and reliability.